mritunjaysharma394/vowpal-wiki/Latent-Dirichlet-Allocation.md

 This video tutorial is useful, but refers to the 5.0 version: http://videolectures.net/nipsworkshops2010_langford_vow/

 This tutorial is similar, but with more up to date command-line arguments: https://github.com/JohnLangford/vowpal_wabbit/wiki/lda.pdf

+Note from Dan, June 2011: I do not know how to get 5.1 to work, it appears to be missing the --readable_topics argument.
+So, I use head.